ITCraftship/truth-or-dare/tutorial/codemagic_fastlane_tutorial.md

 ## Fastlane

 To make publishing process easier and faster, we will use Fastlane.
-It is already included inside of the **gemfile**, so all you need to do is run:
+It is already included inside of the **Gemfile**, so all you need to do is run:

     bundle install